 All students will be notified regarding what is needed to complete their file.
-Once again, no aid will be offered until all requested documents are returned to Campus Ivy.

 Need Determination

 Once your student file is complete, it is time to determine your eligibility for financial aid.
 This process, commonly referred to as need analysis, has been legislated by the U.S. Congress using the information contained in the FAFSA.
 If the need analysis shows that the cost of education exceeds the amount you and your family can contribute, you will qualify for financial aid based on need.
 Non-need-based loans are also available.